goldenstein64/llynx/README.md

 > [!WARNING]
 >
 > This project is still in early development!
-Pretty much everything is untested.
+Tests are only halfway there.
 Bug reports are appreciated!

 a thin [LuaRocks](https://luarocks.org/) wrapper intended for installing addons for [Lua Language Server](https://github.com/LuaLS/lua-language-server)